-NOTE: There are meaningful exports of products from the United States to the Republic of Cuba that remain unreported/undocumented; export channels for these exports include direct charter flights from the United States to the Republic of Cuba and third-country regularly-scheduled airlines.
+NOTE: There are unreported/undocumented exports of products from the United States to the Republic of Cuba; channels included direct charter flights (now regularly-scheduled flights), third-country regularly-scheduled airlines, and cargo vessels.
 Products include, but are not limited to, welding equipment, power tools, electronic equipment, printers, cooking supplies, medical supplies, household implements, etc., taken as baggage (checked and carry-on) by passengers.

-If the government of the Republic of Cuba permits the implementation of the changes to United States regulations, which authorize the export of products to support private enterprises/co-operatives, some of the products will be exported using channels that are subject to reporting requirements.
+If the government of the Republic of Cuba authorizes implementation of the changes to United States regulations which permit the export of products to support private enterprises/co-operatives, the products exported will increase the usage of delivery channels subject to data reporting requirements.